Companions in a mission of justice and reconciliation

 XLC student Nannalin Mayoe believes that the volunteer camp is a good example of collaboration between students and the villagers.
 It has taught her how to live with people who have a different background and culture.

-Indeed, XLC’s programme in service learning offers us students a chance to reflect on our life through works of charity.
+Indeed, XLC’s programme in service learning offers us students a chance to reflect on our lives through works of charity.
 Fr Vinai encourages us to experience the same life as the villagers.
 For three days, we did not use our smart phones or go on social media.